anoma/geb/README.md

     ---

-    The main disadvantaged of these is that exhaustion can not be checked, and thus the user has to know what methods to fill out.
+    The main disadvantage of these is that exhaustion can not be checked, and thus the user has to know what methods to fill out.
 In a system with a bit more checks this is not a problem in practice.
 To find out more about the trade offs and usage in the code-base read the section